Troides aeacus: Description

 Troides aeacus has a wingspan of about 150–170 mm but can be as large as 194 mm.
-In the males the forewings are black, with veins bordered by whitish colour, while the hindwings are bright yellow.
+In the males the forewings are black, with veins bordered by a whitish colour, while the hindwings are bright yellow.
 The underside of the wings is quite similar to the upside.
 The females are larger than the males and have dark-brown or black wings.
-Head, thorax and abdomen of this butterfly are mainly black, with small red patches on the thorax and a yellow underside of the abdomen.
+The head, thorax and abdomen of this butterfly are mainly black, with small red patches on the thorax and a yellow underside of the abdomen.
 Caterpillars are pale brown, with long protrusions resembling thorns.
 They mainly feed on Aristolochia and Thottea species (Aristolochiaceae).

 Troides aeacus closely resembles Troides helena cerebrus and differs as follows:

 Upperside, forewing: the pale adnervular streaks more prominent, in some specimens extended into the cell along the outer half of the subcostal and of the median nervules.

 Hindwing: the cone-shaped terminal black markings in interspaces 2, 3, and 4 more or less broadly bordered on the inner side by a dusky area that is irrorated with blackish scales; the black on the costal margin narrower, not extended below vein 8.